Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Convergence Along Proximal Sampler

 \end{lemma}

 \begin{proof} By Definition~\ref{def:ContractionCoefficient_PhiDivergence},

-The claim follows by noting that $\nu^Y = \nu^X \bP^+$ (which is further made clear in Section~\ref{subsec:ProximalFwdStep}). \end{proof}
+The claim follows by noting that $\nu^Y = \nu^X \bP^+_\prox$ (which is further made clear in Section~\ref{subsec:ProximalFwdStep}). \end{proof}

 In light of Lemma~\ref{lem:ProximalProductOfCoefficients}, we will bound each of the contraction coefficients separately and get our convergence result.
 As each contraction coefficient can at most equal $1$ (as a consequence of data processing inequality), this perspective implies that showing that either coefficient is strictly less than $1$ yields a convergence guarantee in $\Phi$-divergence.
+We will in fact show both coefficients for the forward step and the backward step are strictly less than $1$.